tauropena/tauro-newsletter/src/app/blog/posts/standard/6-October2025.md

  - I spent 10 days in New Mexico visiting my big sister.
 She was recovering from a concussion due to a bicycle injury but we still managed to go camping and see the milky way.
 - We both then traveled to Oaxaca city where the class consciousness was very high (graffiti deep cuts referencing the Paris commune..) and the food was very very good.
 Together with my grandpa and my aunt we all attended the [Gueleguetza](https://en.wikipedia.org/wiki/Guelaguetza) which receives a delegation of dancers from my grandfather’s hometown.
 - Then we drove to my grandfather’s hometown in Oaxaca to attend a week long annual festival that celebrates Mixtec and Hispanic religion.
 - Finally I went to Mexico City for 2 weeks and spent time with my aunt and cousin who I’m going to be living with.
-I was able to venture around the city on my own and get somewhat of a handle on the public transit system.
+I was able to venture around the city on my own and get somewhat of a handle on the public transit system without the help of my family.

-But coming back from all that travel felt like “ok now what.”
+Coming back from all that travel felt like “ok now what.”
 Not having a job in this tough market has definitely led to some emotional lows and stress.
 I’m trying not to beat myself up for being unemployed.
-I hate feeling like such a bum!
-I’m feeling pretty lost these days career wise, but I think that’s normal for a 25 year old in this economy.
-What has been really helpful has been networking with older Wellesley alums, especially ones in Mexico City.
+Sometimes I feel like a leach to those around me!
+I’m feeling pretty lost these days career wise but I think that’s normal for a 25 year old in this economy What has been really helpful has been networking with older Wellesley alums, especially ones in Mexico City.
 They have been extremely sweet and encouraging which always gives me an extra push to keep going.

+_my sister’s film pictures from my grandpa’s hometown in Oaxaca this summer_
 ![](/images/diabloparade.jpg)
 ![](/images/virgindemuerte.jpg)
 ![](/images/feathers.jpg)